dougeby/IntuneDocs/InTuneDocs/Understand/frequently-asked-questions-for-microsoft-intune.md

 -   **If I encrypt a Windows 8 tablet using BitLocker, may I enforce full device wipe if a user consecutively fails logon several times?**

     There is no option for full wipe on Windows 8.1/RT devices for any mobile device management service, including Intune.
 Intune provides selective wipe for those devices.
-For more information on wipe/selective wipe in Intune, see [Help protect your data with remote wipe, remote lock, or passcode reset](../Topic/DeployUse/Help-protect-your-data-with-remote-wipe,-remote-lock,-or-passcode-reset-using-Microsoft-Intune.md).
+For more information on wipe/selective wipe in Intune, see [Protect apps and data with Microsoft Intune](/intune/Deploy-Use/protect-apps-and-data-with-microsoft-intune.md).

 ## Company Portal